gradle/gradle/subprojects/docs/src/docs/release/notes.md

         return compilerArgumentProviders;
     }

+### Default CodeNarc has been upgraded to 1.0

+Now [CodeNarc](http://codenarc.sourceforge.net/)'s default version has been upgraded to 1.0, enjoy!

+### Configure executable directory in distributions

+Previously, executables in distributions would be placed in `bin` directory and couldn't be configured.
+Now you can configure this directory with `executableDir` property.

+See [`application` plugin](userguide/application_plugin.html) for more details.

+### Arbitrary task property names

+When registering task properties via the runtime API, property names are not required to be Java identifiers anymore, and can be any non-empty string.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.